How to Extract Iron from Hematite: Methods and Plants

 After the weak magnetic separation, the strong magnetic rough separation and sweep selection are carried out.
-Then it is concentrated, and fine selected by the strong magnetic separator.
+Then the haematite ore is concentrated by the strong magnetic separator.

 (2) Strong magnetic-flotation

-This method is suitable for sorting fine-grained hematite ore.
+This method is suitable for the extraction iron from fine-grained haematite.

 First, the coarse concentrate is selected by the strong magnetic separation, while the gangue minerals, such as single quartz and muddy chlorite, are directly discharged, which plays a dual role of desliming and throwing tails.
-Then the qualified hematite concentrate is obtained by the flotation process of ground coarse concentrate.
+Then the qualified haematite ore is concentrated by the flotation process of ground coarse concentrate.

 The magnetic separation is also one of the commonly used beneficiation methods of hematite.
 It has the advantages of low cost, high separation efficiency, simple separation process, and no pollution to the environment.

 Hematite magnetic roasting